 💊 Medical marijuana and thyroid medications

-Lucas Cysewski – CEO and founder of VapeFully
+Lucas Cysewski – president and founder VapeFully

 Potential benefits of using medical marijuana and medications

-🔴 Beware of side effects!
+🔴 Watch out for side effects!

-What should the patients remember?
+What should patients remember?

 Summary